Sheltered Beaches, Harbour and Estuary Swimming

 Distance from city Approx. 25 km / 25 minutes from Whangārei city centre

-Parking Roadside parking along the beachfront
+Parking Roadside parking along the beachfront; additional options near Stuart Road

 Facilities Children’s playground; public wharf at Stuart Road